rklymentiev/py-for-neuro/chapters/chapter3.md

 <exercise id="7" title="Joining practice">

 **Exercise 1**.
 You have two DataFrames loaded in.
 One has IDs of patients and the breast cancer status (malignant or benign).
-The other one has IDs of patients and some features for cell nucleus.
+The other one has IDs of patients and some features for the cell nucleus.

-* `radius_mean`: mean of distances from center to points on the perimeter;
+* `radius_mean`: mean of distances from the center to points on the perimeter;
 * `texture_mean`: standard deviation of gray-scale values;
 * `perimeter`: mean size of the core tumor.

-Is the average of `radius_mean` value is greater for malignant type?
+Is the average `radius_mean` value is greater for malignant type?

 | `table_1` | `table_2` |
 |:-:|:-:|